 Making the most of manager self-service: six tips

-Self-service: from cafeterias to gas stations to HR technology, it’s all about being efficient and cost-effective.
+Self-service: from cafeterias to gas stations to HR technology, it’s about efficiency and cost-effectiveness.
 But merely providing the option of manager self-service is not enough.
 To realize the full benefits, you have to work to encourage your managers to make use of what’s on offer.
-Here are six ways to drive up the use of self-service HRMS by your busy managers.
+Here are six ways to increase adoption and make self-service HRMS a valuable tool for your managers.

 1. Sell the benefits